 Marshall Gottesfeld, MD, FACOG

-Program Director OB/GYN, Clinical Assistant Professor, UCDenver
+Associate Program Director OB/GYN, Director and Chair of Women and Infants Department, Clinical Professor, UCDenver

 Rachel Gaffney, MD, FACOG